ivanovaos/cv/README.md

 Bioinformatics became a big part of my life, my profession and my passion.
 I worked as a bioinformatician/systems biologist at Academisch Medisch Centrum in Amsterdam and as a junior teacher at Vrije Universiteit (part-time) for 1.5 years.
 Then I moved to Germany to [saez lab](http://saezlab.org/) to get a PhD.

 The topics I find exciting are AI/ML for bioinformatics data, new tech such as genome editing (CRISPR/CAS9) and single-cell, ageing.
 My current research projects touch upon biological networks and tools for them, dynamic modeling of biological networks with logical models, omics integration.
-I don't have any publications yet, but I hope it will change quite soon.

 If you work in science, it is your only hobby because there is rarely any time for other hobbies.
-But in the spare moments I do love reading, exercising, travelling, swimming, walking, socializing, studying languagues, listening to music, among other things - nothing special here.
+But in the spare moments I do love reading, swimming and diving, playing tennis, travelling and hiking, listening to music, among other things.
 I wish I have more time for my hobbies and I find it difficult to cope with the idea that we have just one life and only 24 hours per day.
-Recently, I have got a diving license, so +1 hobby in my list.

 ### Publications
 Epistasis project, 2017-2018: